-F. Law Enforcement Involvement
+f) Law Enforcement Involvement

-- a) Suspected criminal acts shall be reported to the appropriate authorities. - b) Except where the law provides otherwise, authorities are authorized to question the student during school hours under the provisions of District Policy JFG. - c) As appropriate, possible evidence may be turned over to the authorities.
+- 1. Suspected criminal acts shall be reported to the appropriate authorities. - 2.
+Except where the law provides otherwise, authorities are authorized to question the student during school hours under the provisions of District Policy JFG. - 3.
+As appropriate, possible evidence may be turned over to the authorities.
 The transfer shall be properly documented and an attempt will be made to obtain a receipt from the authorities.

-V. RESPONSES TO STUDENT VIOLATIONS OF THE CODE OF STUDENT CONDUCT
+IV.
+RESPONSES TO STUDENT VIOLATIONS OF THE CODE OF STUDENT CONDUCT